 ****

-DROP TABLE … CASCADE will drop any foreign key constraints which reference the table, but will not drop the tables or rows which contain those foreign keys.
-The end result will be ""dangling"" references in these tables.
+DROP TABLE … CASCADE will drop any foreign key constraints which reference the table but will not drop the tables or rows which contain those foreign keys.
+The end result will be "dangling" references in these tables.

 Because of this incompleteness, and since it can be hard to be certain exactly what CASCADE will do, 'it's usually better to manually remove all dependencies on a table before dropping it.